eiffel-community/community/GOVERNANCE.md

 #### Election Rules

 1. Anyone who is a maintainer of one or more projects hosted in the [Eiffel Community GitHub organization](https://github.com/eiffel-community) is eligible to run for a seat in the Eiffel Technical Committee or nominate another maintainer as a candidate.
 The list of eligible candidates will be sent for review to the Eiffel Community prior to the start of the nomination phase.
-1. Anyone who is a member to [Eiffel Community Maillist](https://groups.google.com/g/eiffel-community) is eligible to vote on Technical Committee Elections.
+1. Anyone who is a member of the [Eiffel Community Maillist](https://groups.google.com/g/eiffel-community) is eligible to vote on Technical Committee Elections.
 1. Community elections are overseen by [Election Officers](#Election-Officers).
 1. The members of Technical Committee are elected using [Ranked Voting](https://en.wikipedia.org/wiki/Ranked_voting).
 If there is a tie resulting in more candidates to be elected than stated in the charter, it is responsibility of the presiding Technical Committee to determine the tie-breaking rules.